2020 Elections are right around the corner. The deadline to

 We encourage you to hold on to any books, DVDs, or calculators that you have checked out from the Library until we reopen.
-However, if you prefer you can return any library materials you have borrowed from the BMCC Library from 11am to 12pm, Monday through Thursday in the Gym at 199 Chambers.
+However, if you prefer you can return any library materials you have borrowed from the BMCC Library, Monday, Tuesday, and Thursday from 10am to 1pm in the Gym at 199 Chambers.

 To return books borrowed from the Library:

 - You must use the entrance at 100 North Moore Street and proceed to the gym.
 Public Safety will direct you to the section for dropping off books.

 - Please note, this is not an accessible entrance.
 If you do not feel comfortable navigating the steps, please contact us so we can arrange to have Public Safety meet you at the bottom of the steps.